 This is not the first time western media has shown an appreciation for Indian movie soundtracks.
 Over the years, there have been many instances where popular Bollywood songs have been featured in Hollywood movies.
 Here are a few examples of the time Hindi movie songs could be heard in Hollywood movies…

-11 Bollywood Songs That Have Been Featured in Hollywood Movies
+Bollywood Songs Featured in Hollywood Movies

 ‘Yun Hi Chala Chal Rahi’ in Deadpool 2 (2018)